 I almost fell off my chair laughing when I saw this fiber art postcard from U.K. artist Priscilla O’Rourke.
 It seems no sooner had she received her copy of the February/March issue of Quilting Arts Magazine than she turned a photo of the staff she found on the Editor’s note page into quilted imagery.

 Priscilla did a great job of cropping the image down to its essence, and then using her quilt and fiber art skills to capture not just the visual elements but the mood of the original photo.
 Thank you, Priscilla!

 I know that like me, a lot of quilt artists like to use photos as inspiration for quilt design, because readers often ask us for tips and techniques on how to make a photo quilt.
 I’m happy to say that today’s technology makes it easier than ever to take photos in the first place, scan or upload them into a computer, and then translate that into a photo quilt, digital fabrics, or another fiber art rendition.

 Personally, I have two favorite techniques.
 One is printing my photos with my inkjet printer directly onto treated fabric.
 I use that method a lot with my pet portraits.
+This method is covered in detail in our free guide to photo quilts, if you are interested in learning more.
 I also scan or upload a photo into my computer and then turn the image into a black and white line drawing from which I make a Thermofax screen.
 I then use the screen to print images onto fabric with paint or ink.